SMOKER CABINET CARE AND CLEANING GUIDE

 CARING FOR THE SMOKER’S GASKETS

 After every few uses, gently wipe down the gaskets on the charcoal chute door and pit door.
 With proper care the gaskets will last a long time.
-For specific instructions on replacing the gaskets if they are damaged or no longer seal properly, read the Smoker Cabinet Use and Care Guide.
+For specific instructions on replacing the gaskets if they are damaged or no longer seal properly, read the Gravity Smoker Use and Care Guide.

-SEASONAL CARE FOR SMOKER CABINETS
+SEASONAL CARE FOR GRAVITY SMOKERS

 To learn more about winterizing your full outdoor kitchen, visit our complete guide here.